kurron/jvm-development-environment/README.md

 `sudo csysdig -pc` will fire up the sysdig tool.
 Use `F2` to switch to the container view and see how each container is using system resources.

+##Docker-only Box
+If you don't need a full desktop but just the Docker engine, try using (vagrant-docker-server)[https://github.com/kurron/vagrant-docker-server]

 ##Sub-Projects
 The provisioning of the environment is done by several smaller projects.
 You might be interested in examining exactly what they install and get a full inventory of the sofware and conveniences.